Quetzalcoatlus: Discovery and naming

 Lawson announced his discovery in the journal Science in March 1975, with a depiction of the animal's size compared to a large aircraft and a Pteranodon gracing the cover of the issue.
 Lawson wrote that it was "without doubt the largest flying animal presently known".
 He illustrated and briefly described the remains known at the time, but did not offer a name and indicated that a more extensive description was in preparation that would diagnose the species.
-In May, he submitted a short response to his original paper to the journal, considering how such an enormous animal could have flown.
-Within the paper, he briefly established the name Quetzalcoatlus northropi, but did still not provide a diagnosis or a more detailed description, which would later cause nomenclatural problems.
+In May, he submitted to the journal a short response to his original paper considering how such an enormous animal could have flown.
+Within the paper, he briefly established the name Quetzalcoatlus northropi, but still did not provide a diagnosis or a more detailed description, which would later cause nomenclatural problems.
 Though not specified in the original publication, Lawson named the genus after the Aztec feathered serpent god Quetzalcōātl, while the specific name honors John Knudsen Northrop, the founder of Northrop Corporation, who drove the development of large tailless Northrop YB-49 aircraft designs resembling Quetzalcoatlus.
 The discovery of the giant pterosaur left a strong impression on both the scientific community and the general public, and was reported on throughout the world.
 It was featured in Time Magazine and appeared on the cover of Scientific American in 1981 alongside an article on pterosaurs by Langston.
 The species would become referenced by over 500 scientific publications, with Quetzalcoatlus northropi becoming the single most cited pterosaur species and Quetzalcoatlus the fourth most cited pterosaur genus after Pteranodon, Rhamphorhynchus, and Pterodactylus, much older genera with many more species than Quetzalcoatlus.